allenai/language_fragments/README.md

 Solver Code
 ============
-We created various solvers for verifying the correctness of our different datasets, most relying on the [Z3 theorem prover](https://github.com/Z3Prover/z3).
+We created various solvers for verifying the correctness of our different datasets (and for potentially expanding our fragments to include new datasets or reasoning problems), most relying on the [Z3 theorem prover](https://github.com/Z3Prover/z3).
 To load the necessary dependencies, we recommend using [conda](https://docs.conda.io/en/latest/miniconda.html) and doing the following
 ```
 conda create -n language_fragments python==3.7
 conda activate language_fragments